rohiitb/rohiitb.github.io/_pages/about.md

 <div class="experience-block">
 <strong style="font-size: 24px;">About Me</strong>
 <div class="experience-block">
 Hello there!
-I am a Robotics Software engineer at Terran Robotics.
+I am a Perception engineer at Pickle Robot.
 I graduated from University of Pennsylvania majoring in Robotics.
 I have had the opportunity to be a part of multiple projects affiliated to <a href="https://www.grasp.upenn.edu/">GRASP</a> robotics lab at UPenn.
 My projects have exposed me to various topics related to motion-planning, perception, computer vision and controls.
 In my leisure time, I like to go on hikes and play soccer.
 I am also a big motorsports racing fan.